Adult Bite Size Courses – Coming Soon!

 Early Years and Schools

-Attendance: Introduction to the Role of a Teaching Assistant will take you 1 session to complete.
-You will attend college on Monday 9th June 2025, 5:00pm - 8:00pm, at our Boston Campus (Rochford).
+Attendance: Preparing for the classroom: Teaching Toolkit will take you 1 session to complete.
+You will attend college on Friday 22nd August 2025, 9:00am - 4:00pm, at our Boston Campus (Rochford).

 Funded in Partnership with Lincolnshire County Council.